• Ticket Fines and Penalties in Maine

 Some of the more common violations resulting in revocation include:

-• Vehicular manslaughter―Your license will be revoked for five years, or permanently if alcohol is involved.
+• Vehicular manslaughter―Your license will be revoked for 5 years, or permanently if alcohol is involved.

-• Habitual offender―This involves three or more major violations (OUI, DUI, driving without a license, etc) within a five-year period.
-The revocation period is for one year.
+• Habitual offender―This involves 3 major violations or more (OUI, DUI, driving without a license, etc) within a period of 5 years.
+The revocation period is for 1 year.

 Suspension